-- Lying on your back.

-- Tighten your thigh muscle and straighten the knee on your operated side.

-- Lift your leg 10-15 cm off the bed.

-- Hold for 5 seconds and then relax.

-- Lower your leg back down to the floor.

-- Repeat 10 times.
+- Lying flat on the bed or on a sofa (width ways) with a pillow under your head. - Tighten your thigh muscle and straighten the knee on your operated side. - Lift your leg off the bed slowly.
+'Lift off' may not happen until a few days after the surgery once postoperative pain has settled.
+If so, lift as able until you can eventually. - Hold for 5 seconds and then relax. - Lower your leg slowly down to the bed/sofa. - Repeat.